-ARE FOUND HERE

-making the Balkans a hotspot for threatened molluscs which are highly vulnerable to hydropower development.

-are the two most threatened taxonomic groups in Europe.
+699 ENDEMIC FISH SPECIES ARE FOUND HERE and nowhere else on the planet, making making the Balkans a hotspot for threatened molluscs which are highly vulnerable to hydropower development.
+FRESHWATER FISH AND MOLLUSCS are the two most threatened taxonomic groups in Europe.